Mass cytometry

-Mass cytometry is a mass spectrometry technique based on inductively coupled plasma mass spectrometry and time of flight mass spectrometry used for the determination of the properties of cells (cytometry).
+Mass cytometry is a high-dimensional single-cell analysis technique that integrates flow cytometry with time of flight mass spectrometry.
+It is used for the determination of the properties of cells (cytometry).
 In this approach, antibodies are conjugated with isotopically pure elements, and these antibodies are used to label cellular proteins.
 Cells are nebulized and sent through an argon plasma, which ionizes the metal-conjugated antibodies.
 The metal signals are then analyzed by a time-of-flight mass spectrometer.
 The approach overcomes limitations of spectral overlap in flow cytometry by utilizing discrete isotopes as a reporter system instead of traditional fluorophores which have broad emission spectra.